Store Regulations

 Definitions.

-1. Customer - a natural person, legal person or organizational unit who makes purchases in the store.
+1. Customer – a natural person, legal person or organizational unit that makes purchases in the store.

-2. Consumer - a client who performs activities not related to his business or professional activity.
+2. Consumer – a customer who performs activities unrelated to his business or professional activity.

-3. Entrepreneur - a customer who performs activities in connection with the business.
+3. Entrepreneur – a customer who performs activities in connection with his business activity.

-4. Business Day - one day from Monday to Friday, excluding public holidays.
+4. Working day – one day from Monday to Friday, excluding public holidays.

-5. Registration form - the form is available in the online store enabling the creation of an account.
+5. Registration form – a form available in the Online Store enabling the creation of an Account.

-6. Order form - an electronic service, an interactive form available in an online store enabling placing an order, in particular by adding products to an electronic basket and determining the terms of the sales contract, including delivery and payment.
+6. Order Form – Electronic Service, an interactive form available in the Online Store enabling the placement of an order, in particular by adding Products to the electronic basket and specifying the terms of the Sales Agreement, including the method of delivery and payment.

-8. Account - an electronic service, marked with an individual name (login) and a slogan given by the customer, a set of resources in the Seller's ICT system, in which the data provided by the Customer and information about orders he placed in the online store.
+8. Account – Electronic Service, a set of resources in the Seller’s IT system, marked with an individual name (login) and password provided by the Customer, in which the data provided by the Customer and information about the Orders placed by him in the Online Store are collected.

-9. Newsletter-an electronic service, electronic distribution service provided by the Service Provider via e-mail e-mail, which allows all customers using it to automatically receive cyclical content from the seller of subsequent editions of the newsletter containing information about products, new products and promotions in the online store.
+9. Newsletter – Electronic Service, an electronic distribution service provided by the Service Provider via e-mail, which enables all Customers who use it to automatically receive from the Seller periodic content of subsequent editions of the newsletter containing information about Products, new products and promotions in the Online Store.

-10. Product - a movable item available in the online store, which is the subject of a sales contract between the customer and the seller.
+10. Product – a movable item available in the Online Store that is the subject of the Sales Agreement between the Customer and the Seller.

-12. Sales contract - a product sales contract concluded or concluded between the customer and the seller via the Online Store.
+12. Sales Agreement – a Product sales agreement concluded or entered into between the Customer and the Seller via the Online Store.

 13. Electronic service – a service provided electronically by the Service Provider to the Service Recipient via the Online Store.

-15. Order - a statement of the customer's will made using the order form and aiming directly to conclude the Product Sale Agreement with the Seller.
+15. Order – a declaration of intent of the Customer submitted via the Order Form and aiming directly at concluding a Product Sales Agreement with the Seller.

 16. Electronic service – a service provided electronically by the Service Provider to the Service Recipient via the Online Store.